bsbhadwal/bsbhadwal.github.io/_posts/2024-05-25-a-comprehensive-guide-to-smanie-saddles.md

 **Considerations:**

-Smanie DRS is a good option for riders who prioritize aerodynamics and power transfer over plush comfort.
+Smanie DRS is a good option for riders who prioritise aerodynamics and power transfer over plush comfort.
 If you tend to ride in a more upright position or for longer distances, you might want to consider a different saddle with more padding and a wider seating area.

 **Saddle Attributes**